Humans process information visually, so why not communicate with prospects through imagery?

 These design features serve as a baseline playbook from which to create infographics of all types.
 Should your message not resonate with your target audience, tweaking your brand guidelines can give you a sense of how to make your content visually more appealing.

 Infographic templates, tools and tricks of the trade

 You may not have a hot-hand graphic designer on standby when your content needs arise.

-Luckily there are a number of infographic templates and tools that provide you a strong starting point.
+Luckily there are a number of infographic design templates and tools that provide you a strong starting point.
 Try:

-Web templates are helpful, but don’t limit your marketing to free online tools.
+Web templates are helpful, and don’t limit your marketing to free online tools.
 Partnering with a professional designer or an agency can enable you to publish more assets and also build your own well of knowledge.

 And if you’re wondering how to generate as much ROI as possible from every infographic you create, you’re in luck.
 Here’s a handy – you guessed it – infographic to illustrate best practices: